telekom/testerra-skeleton/README.md

 ### Localization
 To get in touch with localization, this skeleton project provides a simple resource bundle for english language.
 The usage can be seen in some `Page` object classes of this project.

+### Fails-Annotation
+The project shows you how to use Testerras `@Fails` annotation for marking test as expected errors.

+### Failure Corridor
+The skeleton shows you how to use `FailureCorridor` annotations and configuration in `test.properties`.